CDH-SC/clo3/README.md

 ### The Scripts

-Before you begin, add the following line to your .bashrc file:

-`echo "export CLO_ROOT=/home/kennethj/clo3 >> `
-`source ~/.bashrc`

 `cd clo3/bin`

 `./A1-configure_nodeenv.sh`

+The first script should configure the CLO_ROOT environment variable.
+However, this change will only propogate after exiting and re-logging into the server (quitting an restarting SSH) or by running the "source" command on your .bashrc file in the terminal (`source ~/.bashrc`).

+Before running the next script, ensure the environment variable is set via `echo $CLO_ROOT`.

+This script creates the Nodeenv (https://pypi.org/project/nodeenv/).
+Activate it manually with:

+`source ../env/bin/activate` or `source $CLO_ROOT/env/bin/activate`

+Whenever you are working with CLO3, be sure to have the nodeenv activated.

 `./A2-install_dependencies.sh`

+The second script decends into 'clo-angular' and 'clo-api' to install the required node packages.

 `./A3-api_env_file.sh`

-`source ../env/bin/activate`
-Whenever you are working with CLO3, be sure to have the nodeenv activated.
+This script creates and populates the .env file in clo-api.

 **Deploy clo-api:**

 `./B1-install_mongo.sh`

+This script install MongoDB and restores the contents of the database.

 `./B2-install_elastic.sh`

+This script installs elasticsearch to the $CLO_ROOT/clo-api/bin directory.

 `cd ../clo-api`